 The speed limit regime enables traffic authorities, like Cambridgeshire, to set local speed limits in situations where local needs and conditions suggest a speed limit which is different from the standard national speed limit.
 Buffer zones are becoming ever popular around Cambridgeshire and generally offer a short section of 40mph approaching a village or town’s 30mph limit.
 This can help to ensure that a driver is travelling more slowly on the approach to the lower limit.

-Speed limiting options include:
+Speed limit options available

 | || |